CR0NYM3X/pg-bg-orchestrator/readme.md

 * `bg.abort_job()`: **[NEW]** The global emergency brake (Kill Switch).
 It intercepts an active job, sends a SIGINT signal to cancel the parent orchestrator and all live workers at the OS level, and destroys the remaining queue instantly.

+---
+---

+## 🚀 Changelog & Updates (Edition: Diamond)

+### 🛡️ Security & Concurrency (Zero-Day Mitigations)
+* **Phantom Abort Race Condition Fixed:** Mitigated a critical vulnerability vector where Operating System latency caused the duplication of financial tasks.
+An **Optimistic Locking** shield (`AND status = 'RUNNING'`) was implemented in the Orchestrator, guaranteeing mathematical idempotency and protecting successful transactions against blind overwrites.
+* **CPU Leak Optimization:** Strict optimization in the retry validation loop (`v_failed_list`).
+The Orchestrator now filters in-memory only the failed tasks that still have attempts available (`attempt <= v_max_retries`), eliminating CPU cycle leaks caused by dead tasks.

+### ⚙️ Infrastructure & Resilience (Hardware Throttling)
+* **Hardware Throttling Valve:** The Orchestrator is now tolerant to physical server throttling.
+If the native PostgreSQL limit (`max_worker_processes`) is reached, the engine no longer collapses or panics.
+The system absorbs the impact asynchronously, pauses launches, and dynamically waits for resources to be freed on the host.
+* **Schema Drift Resolution:** Data dictionary standardization.
+The `execution_notes` audit column was moved to the correct transactional table (`bg.run_jobs`), ensuring the perfect compilation of corporate forensic views.

+### 🎛️ New Features (Resource Allocation Policies)
+Introduced the API-level control parameter `allocation_policy` in `launch_job_one_shot` and `create_job_definition`, granting the user total governance over hardware saturation:
+* **`ADAPTIVE` Mode (Default):** Faced with a lack of hardware resources, the job enters survival mode.
+The orchestrator pauses the launch, alerts the control panel (`⚠️ ADAPTIVE: Running in degraded mode`), and hoards slots as they become available.
+* **`STRICT` Mode (Fail-Fast):** Designed for critical SLAs.
+If the orchestrator does not obtain the requested physical resources at the exact moment of launch, it aborts immediately, annihilates the workers in flight, and notifies the collapse (`🛑 ABORTED: Hardware slot limit reached`), preventing slow executions and disk blocking.

+### 📐 Architectural Guidelines (Atomic Transactions)
+* **Official Rejection of the 2PC Pattern (`PREPARE TRANSACTION`):** For cluster security and *XID Wraparound* prevention, the orchestration of tasks with strict atomicity ("All or Nothing") does not use prepared transactions.
+* **Best Practice:** It is now standardized that dependent atomic operations must be semantically grouped into a single worker using native transactional blocks (`DO $$BEGIN ...
+EXCEPTION ...
+END$$;`) within the Orchestrator's queue.